Basic Dope Sheet Operation

-The [lock icon] will change to a “key” and the track will be temporarily locked.
+The [lock icon] will change to a “key icon” and the track will be temporarily locked.

 Solo display function

-This function allows you to solo only the target track on the timeline palette.
+This function allows you to display the target track alone on the timeline palette.

 When a group track is displayed solo, only tracks within the group track are displayed.
-Solo display is also valid for movies and other output.
+Solo display is also valid for videos and other output.

-“Events” can be used in applications and animations to perform event processing, such as processing events in response to the arrival of a certain frame.
+An “event” can be used in applications and animations to perform an event process when you have reached a certain frame.

-See the “User Data and Events” page for more details.
+See “User Data and Events” for more details.